nida78/wp-wiki-tooltip/readme.txt

 = General =
 You should review the settings page after every update

+= Upgrade to 1.10.0 =
+Due to the introduction of the tabbed settings page you have to review all settings after update!

 = Upgrade to 1.4.0 =
 The former Wiki URL is not transferred into this version.
 Review the settings page after update to insert the wanted Wiki URL again!